-The Pastoral Team works towards positive wellbeing in school, supporting students and families alongside school staff and other agencies, to develop rounded and resilient individuals.
+The Pastoral Team work towards positive well-being in school, supporting students and families alongside school staff and other agencies, to develop rounded and resilient individuals.

-Form tutors are the students first point of contact as they progress through the school; building relationships, as well as monitoring academic and personal progress, behaviour and attendance.
-Once a week in form time, tutors lead a session from our Headstrong programme, promoting & developing emotional health and wellbeing.
+Form Tutors are the students' first point of contact as they progress through the school, building relationships as well as monitoring academic and personal progress, behaviour and attendance.
+Once a week in Form Time, tutors lead a session from our Headstrong programme, which promotes and develops emotional health and well-being.
 To view the materials used please click here.

-Students from year 10 to year 13 have the opportunity to volunteer & train as Peer mentors.
+Students from Years 10 to 13 have the opportunity to volunteer and train as Peer Mentors.
 This scheme is a valuable way to support our younger students who may be struggling with the transition to secondary school, friendships, or other concerns.
-Peer mentors are trained and supervised by the pastoral team, fostering communication & developing skills mentors or mentees will use later on in life.
+Peer Mentors are trained and supervised by the Pastoral Team, fostering communication and developing skills that mentors and mentees alike will use later on in life.

-The pastoral team work in conjunction with form tutors and heads of year to offer support to students struggling with a range of emotional, social or health concerns.
+The Pastoral Team work in conjunction with Form Tutors and Heads of Year to offer support to students struggling with a range of emotional, social and health concerns.